FalconJ/LoL-Subreddit-Browser/README.md

 #League of Legends Subreddit Browser with Node.js and Twilio

-This is the example code for a SMS app that allows you to text a phone number and see a list of top posts on Reddit!
+This is the example code for a SMS app that allows you to text a phone number and see a list of top posts on League of Legends subreddit!

 It uses the following technologies: